43 Father's Day Trivia Questions [With Answers]

 Answer: Carmela.
 Marlon Brando’s Don Vito and Carmela Corleone have four children: Sonny, Fredo, Michael, and Connie.

-Nearly everyone reaches for “Maria” or “Sophia” because those names sound period-correct.
+“Maria” and “Sophia” pull most of the guesses, since both sound period-correct.
 The right answer is Carmela, played by Morgana King across all three films.
 Her sons run the family business.
 Her daughter Connie marries into the betrayal that opens the trilogy.

 10. What is the name of Mufasa’s son in The Lion King (1994)?
 (Easy)